Perth Entertainment Centre: History

 With a capacity of 8003 seats, the Entertainment Centre was Perth's primary large concert venue from 1974 until its closure in 2002.
 It was listed in the Guinness Book of World Records as the largest purpose built regular theatre (containing a proscenium arch) in the world.
 The venue also played host to a number of theatrical extravaganzas, as well as a range of other events including musicals, circuses, corporate functions and international beauty pageants (Miss Universe 1979).

 The Entertainment Centre was home to NBL team Perth Wildcats from 1990 until 2002.
-It was also home to the Perth Breakers of the WNBL from 1988 to 1989.
+It was also home to the Perth Breakers of the WNBL in 1993.

 At the front of the Perth Entertainment Centre (west side) was "The Academy Twin Cinemas" which opened on 17 January 1975.
 The name changed to "Academy West End Alternative Cinemas" in June 1986.
 The name changed again to "Lumiere Cinema" in 1989.
 The "Lumiere Cinema" closed on 28 June 1996.
 The theatre remained empty, and was demolished along with the Perth Entertainment Centre.